EdwardTex/references_for_my_phd/confread/confread_sigmod.md

 - [x] A Convex-Programming Approach for Efficient Directed Densest Subgraph Discovery

+  > relate with network flow and bipartitie matching, provide LP derivation and exact & approximation algorithms.

 Efficient Algorithms for Maximal $k$-Biplex Enumeration

 Hunting Temporal Bumps in Graphs with Dynamic Vertex Properties